robtweed/node-mdbm/README.md

             baseUri: '/csp/ewd/mdbm.csp'
         });

-	The baseUri should match where you put the mdbm.csp page on your Cach&#233; system.
+Note: The baseUri path should be appropriate to where you put the mdbm.csp page on your Cach&#233; system.